aosabook/500lines/cluster/README.txt

 Goals:

 Every programmer should know how consensus is achieved across a network of hosts.
-And very programmer ought to know how network protocols are implemented, tested, and debugged.
+And every programmer ought to know how network protocols are implemented, tested, and debugged.